-- A flexible work environment with opportunities to work from home and vary your start and finish times
+- A flexible work environment with opportunities to work from home and variable start and finish times

 - The opportunity to apply for financial study assistance commitment to your professional development with opportunities for both formal training and workplace-based learning